What is Disability According to Social Security Law?

 Gain an understanding of the definition of disability as defined by the Social Security law and see how working while disabled may be allowed when applying for Social Security or Supplemental Security Income disability benefits.

-For adult claimants, including disabled adult children, the Social Security Administration, known as SSA, answers the question “What is disability?” with the following definition: “[Disability is] the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted, or can be expected to last, for a continuous period of not less than twelve months.”
+For adult claimants including disabled adult children, the Social Security Administration (SSA) answers the question “What is disability?” with the following definition: “[Disability is] the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than twelve months.”

 The word “any” in Social Security’s definition of disability means that in addition to being unable to perform jobs you have done in the past, to be considered disabled you must also be unable to work in occupations that are new to you.
 Stated differently, to be found disabled, you must be unable to perform any occupation that you could perform if you did not have your current physical and/or mental limitations.

 Let’s move the end of the definition of disability, which tells us that you must have been or be expected to be disabled for a continuous period of not less than twelve months.
 This seems pretty clear and yet a notable exception allows twelve months to be counted as continuous even if you work performing substantial gainful activity (SGA) before you have been off work for twelve months.

 Here’s how this works: If you stop work due to illness or injury and then try to go back to work full time or part time before you have been off for twelve months and you have to stop work again in less than six months due to the same medical or a related medical condition, the short period of work will be considered an unsuccessful work attempt.
 The unsuccessful work attempt does not start the clock over in counting the twelve “consecutive” months.
 In fact, the work is deemed not substantial gainful activity because you could not sustain it.